kwraight/streamlitTemplate/README.md

 Either of two files can be used to build basic templates (structural files):

-build *usual* image:
+build image:

 > docker build . -f dockerFiles/Dockerfile -t new-app

-build *Cern usable* image (for use with openShift):

-> docker build . -f dockerFiles/DockerfileCern -t new-app

-An additional file is supplied to make use of additional content (based on *usual* template image).
-The procedure is as follows:

-* build *new* image (from ''pages'' parent directory)

-> docker build . -f dockerFiles/Dockerfile -t new-app

-The build will copy files in the pages directory into the image and use these as content of the webApp.
+The build will copy files in the _userPages_ directory into the image and use these as content for the webApp.

-* run container from image:
+* run container from image (mapping ports):

 > docker run -p 8501:8501 new-app